5 Ways To Check WordPress Version of ANY Website

 So, if you ever asked yourself “what version of WordPress do I have?”, you're not alone and there are many ways of finding it out.

-- Find out from your WordPress admin area
+- Find out from your WordPress admin area (if your WordPress is up to date)

 - Check in the website’s HTML meta tag (if you can't access admin area)